rossmojgani/skylink/README.md

 UBC Unmanned Aircraft Systems Skylink Repository

 #### Summary:
-- Skylink acts as a relay between an RFD900 (Pixhawk) / SITL (Simulator) and a GCS program (QGroundcontrol / Missionplanner / Apm Planner).
+- Skylink acts as a relay between an RFD900 (Pixhawk) / SITL (Dronekit Simulator) and a GCS program (QGroundcontrol / Missionplanner / Apm Planner).
 - It also intercepts mavlink (https://mavlink.io/en/guide/serialization.html) GPS packets and trees them to Smurfette and the Antenna Tracker software through a TCP connection.

 #### Functional Requirements: